yuikomoridas/Tanjiroold/README.md

 The Support group can be reached out to at [Tanjiro Kamado Support Support](https://t.me/TanjiroKamadoSupport), where you can ask for help about [SaitamaRobot](https://t.me/TanjiroKamadoRoBot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

-News channel as at [Demon Slayer Updates](https://t.me/DemonSlayerUpdates)
+News channel as at [One Punch Updates](https://t.me/OnePunchUpdates)

 ## How to setup/deploy.